 Copyrights protect original literary or artistic works.
 The “©” symbol (a capital letter ‘C’ inside a circle) is commonly used to identify copyrighted works.
 The “©” is recognized in most nations around the world.
 However, for works made after March 1, 1989, there is no requirement to include the “©” symbol on your copyrighted work.
+Copyrights are created when an author or artist makes a new original work available to the public.
+Registering a new work for a copyright is not required; making a new work publicly available creates some copyright protection under the law.
+Registering your works for copyrights is highly recommended.
 Below are the basics about where to register a copyright and the costs to get it done.

 What is a Copyright?

 A copyright is the exclusive legal right given to an originator (or an assignee) to reproduce, distribute, perform, display, and prepare derivative works based on the work.
 In addition, this protection gives the owner the right to let others exercise these exclusive rights (license), subject to certain statutory limitations.

 An interesting thing about copyrights that contrasts with patents and trademarks is that to gain protection, the author does not have to register.
 As soon as the author or artist “fixes the work in a tangible form of expression,” a copyright protects the original work.
 Registering your work and getting a copyright is recommended if you anticipate any issues with protection, licensing, or sales of the work.
 Defending a copyright is easier when it is registered.
 Read more about what is a copyright.